MicrosoftDocs/memdocs/memdocs/intune/protect/software-updates-guide-ios-ipados.md

 - Admins can't change these settings with policies.
 - Users need to manually change these settings on their devices.
-- If users can't change these settings for whatever reason, then you must reset and reprovision the device. ??Why?
+- If users can't change these settings for whatever reason (??What are some reasons??), then you must reset and reprovision the device. ??Why?
 This seems extreme?
 Remote actions?

 Automatic updates work together with other update policies, which can provide a positive experience for admins and end users.